T20X/notes/C++Expressions.md

 the reason why temporary does not extend its lifetime in new experssion is the fact

+If the expression is a non-void prvalue (after any lvalue-to-rvalue conversion that might have taken place), temporary materialization DOES occurs.
 The materialization of a temporary object is generally delayed as long as possible in order to avoid creating unnecessary temporary objects.
 [Note 3: Temporary objects are materialized:
 - when binding a reference to a prvalue ([dcl.init.ref], [expr.type.conv], [ expr.dynamic.cast], [expr.static.cast], [expr.const.cast], [expr.cast]),